nodeshift/nodejs-reference-architecture/docs/development/accessibility.md

 # Accessibility

-In the context of software development accessibility refers to the ability of people with disabilities to effectively use the software being developed.
+In the context of software development accessibility refers to the use of assistive technologies to aid users in effectively use the software being developed.
 When designing interactions through the screen, keyboard, mouse and speakers it is important to ensure that people with disabilities will be